equivalent/scrapbook2/archive/blogs/2015-12-21-chromebook-is-a-good-choice-for-web-developers.md

 I've survid working on a Chromebook I'll bet you will too.

 Now do I recommend you to  buy a Chromebook ?
 Well, no.

 Do I recommend Chromebook as a primary comupter ?
 Well, absolutely not !

-In this article I was mainly my standing ground for alternative way how to develop software via terminal connection.
+In this article I was mainly my standing ground for alternative way how to develop software via a terminal connection / Cloud IDE.
 Like I said I'm a huge fan of idea that the best comupter backup is the one you don't have to do.
-By having your devleopment toolset you will loos offline posibility to write software but gain the freedom of not care about what is your laptop or what data you will loos on laptop.
-Friend of my use to develop Ruby on Ralis
+By having your devlelopment toolset outside your box you will loos offline posibility to write software, but gain the freedom of not care about when your laptop crash.

-Only limitation is Docker
+Friend of my use to develop Rails application on Windows 7 as he was composing music on that machine.
+For some time he was fighting the dependancy struggle but in the end he give up and just done dual boot with Fedora.
+With similar approach he would not have to.

+So don't buy Chromebook yet.
+Play around with idea *"how would it feel like to be stuck with ssh and Chrome only"* for few weeks and if you find it possible go for it.
+You may not be the most prodactive but it's a nice alternative experience.
+At least you will have backup machine with good battery power if you need to go on a hardcore holiday.

+My estiments are that you will be productive on Chromebook the same as you are productive on Mac or Ubuntu if you are just developing backend code and write tests.
+You may not be as productive if you do bunch of other stuff along that.

+## Reasons why I don't use it anymore

+Reason why I stopped using Chromebook was partly due to keyboard fauthy on my Chrombook.
+One thing to remmember is that Chromebooks are cheap so simetimes the hardware suffers due to the price.
+After that it took me a while to schedule a replacement it so I kinda switch to old PC habits.

+During that time I also changed my job to contracting, where I'm doing butload of DevOps using Docker.
+I'm a proponent of idea that [Docker images should be build on developer machine not in the cloud](http://www.eq8.eu/blogs/17-to-docker-build-image-or-not-to-docker-build-image-in-the-cloud) therefore I needed to swith back to Ubuntu.

+To be honest even this was not argument to switch from Chromebook, as I could just build my Docker images on a larger AWS VM, however you know how new contracts are, they expect miracles from you the first day, that's why I switch to enviroment I'm fimilar several years and I am the most productive (Linux).